nycu-hsl/improving-generalization-of-ML-based-IDS/README.md

 - `3_training_models_and_inter_testing_data`: Contains the code for training models with auto learning and statistical features.
 It also includes methods for conducting generalization tests using the inter testing dataset approach.

-- `CNN_model`: Contains the saved CNN model for all scenarios involving auto learning features.
+- For the datasets and all CNN models, you can download here https://zenodo.org/records/10900619

 ## Citation